Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Migrate the acquired company's projects into your company's GCP organization.
 Link the migrated projects to your company's billing account.
 - [ ] Create a new GCP organization and a new billing account.
 Migrate the acquired company's projects and your company's projects into the new GCP organization and link the projects to the new billing account.

+To consolidate all GCP costs of both organizations onto a single invoice by tomorrow, the most straightforward and immediate action would be to:

+- **[1] Link the acquired company's projects to your company's billing account.**

+This approach allows you to quickly and efficiently consolidate billing under one account, ensuring that all costs are included in a single invoice.
+This option provides an immediate solution without the need for more complex reorganization or migration of projects, which would take more time and effort.

+Options like migrating projects to a new organization or linking billing data to a shared BigQuery dataset are more involved and wouldn't provide an immediate consolidation of invoices by tomorrow.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to configure 10 Compute Engine instances for availability when maintenance occurs.
 Your requirements state that these instances should attempt to automatically restart if they crash.
 Also, the instances should be highly available including during system maintenance.
 What should you do?